AY2526S1-CS2113-T10-1/tp/docs/UserGuide.md

 <br/>

 ### List all loans: `list loan`
-Prints the list of all loans onto the terminal with an index starting from 1.
+Prints the list of all loans onto the terminal with an index starting from 1 as well as a total loan amount.
+If there are no loans, prints total amount of $0.00.

 Format: `list loan`

 ![loanlist](./diagrams/screenshots/LoanList.png)

 ### Add a loan: `add loan`
 Adds a loan to the list.
-The loan will include a description and the amount borrowed as well as the date and time to return the loaned amount by.
+The loan will include a description and the amount loaned as well as the date and time to return the loaned amount by.

-Format: `add loan d/<DESCRIPTION> a/<AMOUNT_BORROWED> r/<LOAN_RETURN_DATE_AND_TIME>`
+Format: `add loan d/<DESCRIPTION> a/<AMOUNT_LOANED> r/<LOAN_RETURN_DATE_AND_TIME>`

-* The `<AMOUNT_BORROWED>` cannot contain punctuation.
+* The `<AMOUNT_LOANED>` cannot contain punctuation other than a single decimal point.
 * The `<LOAN_RETURN_DATE_AND_TIME>` must be of format (dd-MM-yyyy HH:mm).

 Example of usage: